transcelerate/ddf-sdr-api/README.md

 ### V2 Endpoints (USDM Version 1.9)

-For V2 endpoints, the "usdmVersion" header paramter is mandatory and the header value must be "1.9"
+For V2 endpoints, the "usdmVersion" header parameter is mandatory and the header value must be "1.9"

 **POST Endpoint**
 The below endpoint can be used to create new study definitions.